Kripsii/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-a function that inserts a new node to a given position
+ a function that reverses a listint_t linked list.